tgingold/OpenTDC/README.md

 pulses.
 It is also used to measure the time-of-flight of particules in High Energy Physic experiments.
 A TDC could also be used in LIDAR.

-The first implementation aims at providing a very simple TDC implementation (based only on standard cells) and to test different cell libraries, different delay elements and different layouts.
+The first implementation aims at providing a very simple TDC+FD implementation (based only on standard cells) and to test different cell libraries, different delay elements and different layouts.
 We will evaluate stability over time, power consumption and accuracy